-Use of public cloud infrastructure is now commonplace with nearly $60 billion spent annually.
+Managing Cloud Security is the way of business.
+The use of public cloud infrastructure is now commonplace with nearly $60 billion+ spent annually.
 Of course, there are good reasons for this as Infrastructure and Platform as a Service provide several advantages over traditional in-house hosting.

 Important benefits are time to implement, scalability, availability, and a wealth of centralized tools to help companies manage and monitor their cloud infrastructure.